University of Wisconsin–Stevens Point: Museums

 The UW-Stevens Point campus is home to the Olson Museum of Natural History.
 The earliest mention of a museum at UWSP goes back to the founding of the campus and the construction of the Normal School Old Main Building in 1894.
 Currently, the museum is divided into 10 areas of natural history: Anthropology, Botany, Entomology, Geology, Herpetology, Ichthyology, Mammalogy, Ornithology, Parasitology, and Paleontology.
 A Noteworthy specimen includes the only Wisconsin fossil of the extinct elk-moose (Cervalces scotii) found by a farmer in Bevent.
 In 2024, the museum was renamed the Olson Museum of Natural History in honor of Don and Judi Olson, an alumni couple who donated $450,000 to the museum.

 Many of UW-Stevens Point's collections are among the most heavily utilized teaching and research collections in the state.

 The campus also holds the Edna Carlsten Art Gallery which exhibits local, national, and international artists, hosts community events, and contributes to overseeing and maintaining a permanent collection of fine art and design works.

 Native American history

 The UW-Stevens Point campus currently sits atop a Native American burial site.
 Recently, historic research showed the campus encompasses what was at one point a Native American camp and burial ground of the Ho-Chunk, Menominee, Ojibwe and Potawatomi.
 In the 1860s, scarlet fever devastated a diverse group of Native Americans who were living outside of Stevens Point after being forced out of their ancestral homelands by settlement.
 The deceased were buried on this site.
 A mural was dedicated on May 5, 2023, that memorializes Native Americans buried on campus as well as the annual Pow Wow.

 Academics

-The University of Wisconsin–Stevens Point offers more than 170 undergraduate programs in 80 majors and 90 minors.
+The University of Wisconsin–Stevens Point offers over 200 undergraduate programs in 125 majors and 89 minors.
 These programs are housed within five colleges: